IPADS-DuVisor/ae-guide/README.md

 ```

 ### Step 4: Generate Figures

 ```bash
 cd ~/firesim
 ./data_wraggle.sh
 ```

 After above procedure, you can check stat data by `./show_stat.sh` or check figures in `fig/`.
-Since some tests may need to retry multiple times(eg. vipi testing), we recommend you to use `show_csv.py` to watch raw data and use `show_stat.sh` to watch statistics data.
+Since some tests may need to retry multiple times(eg. vipi experiments), we recommend you to use `show_csv.py` to watch raw data and use `show_stat.sh` to watch statistics data.